CSUF-ACM/electric-vehicle-map/README.md

 To check the status of your repository, seeing what files have been modified or added, use `git status` to print a status message

-After you've made some changes or created new files, use `git add <file>` or `git add *` to add all of your new/modified files to the stage
+After you've made some changes or created new files

+step1, use `git add <filename>` or `git add *` to add all of your new/modified files to the stage.

-Once those files have been added, use `git commit -m "Commit message here"` to create the commit, then use `git push origin <branchname>` to push your commit to the remote repository
+step2, use `git commit -m "Commit message here"` to create the commit.

+step3,  use `git push origin <branchname>` to push your commit to the remote repository.

 ### Merging your work